 Dynamism and Animism

-Dynamism is a very ancient and widespread form of religion in which various cultures were convinced that there were powers that occurred in natural objects in the world, just sheer force.
-A particular rock or a particular gnarled tree might become an object of awe and veneration because it was deemed to be the location of tremendous power.
-The dynamist did not apparently associate any of the things that one might go looking for about morality or a plan for your future or anything of the sort.
-It’s just power; it’s just there.
+Dynamism is an ancient and widespread form of religion in which various cultures were convinced that there were powers that occurred in natural objects in the world.
+A particular rock or a certain gnarled tree might become an object of awe and veneration because it was deemed to be the location of tremendous power.
+The dynamist did not associate aspects of morality or a future orientation with these items.
+It’s just power that exists.

 Polytheism and Pantheism

-Of course, these myths are created as a way to try to explain some of the things that are going on in the world.
+Of course, these myths are created as a way to try to explain some of the phenomena that are going on in the world.
 The world is an arena in which even divine conflicts are being acted out, and that perhaps can help us understand sometimes why the world does not go the way we would particularly want it to go.

 Pantheism is a different kettle of fish.
 It’s not familiar to most of us in this part of the world although it’s making an interesting renaissance in recent years in the ideas of some people who call themselves neopagans and are involved in Wicca.